influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.12/introduction/installation.md

 ### Verify the authenticity of downloaded binary (optional)

 InfluxData cryptographically signs each Telegraf binary release.
-For added secrurity, follow these steps to verify the signature of your download with `gpg`.
+For added security, follow these steps to verify the signature of your download with `gpg`.

 (Most operating systems include the `gpg` command by default.
 If `gpg` is not available, see the [GnuPG homepage](https://gnupg.org/download/) for installation instructions.)